Offering unrivalled innovation, quality and engineering textile solutions, enhanced with outstanding service.

 Jason joined AmSafe Bridport in 2012 from Knorr-Bremse Rail Systems (UK).
 Over the previous 15 years, he was responsible for rail braking and platform screen door systems, directing engineering and projects and all UK aftermarket and OE sales.
 Jason began his journey with Amsafe Bridport first as Engineering Director and then Global Operations Director for AmSafe Bridport before becoming President in 2017.
 He has a mechanical engineering degree from Brunel University, is a chartered Engineer and a Fellow of the Institute of Mechanical Engineers.

 Joe joined AmSafe Bridport from Heath Tecna UK in 2008 where he had held the position of Head of Sales & Marketing EMEA for the previous 3 Years.
-Joe has 25 years of sales experience, working with OEM’s and the Aftermarket, primarily within the commercial aerospace sector.
-Whilst at AmSafe Bridport, Joe held a number of senior sales roles and prior to his current role was promoted to Business Unit Manager for Cargo where he led a multi-disciplined team through the entire product life cycle from strategy formulation to in-service support to ensure maximum profitable business growth.
+Joe has over 25 years of experience, working with OEM’s and the Aftermarket, primarily within the commercial aerospace sector.
+Whilst at AmSafe Bridport, Joe held the position of Business Unit Manager for Cargo where he led a multi-disciplined team through the entire product life cycle from strategy formulation to in-service support was previously Sales & Marketing Director before holding his current role as Director of Operations.

-Jon joined Amsafe Bridport in 2017 from Airborne Systems Europe, where he had held the position of Operations Director for the previous 9 years.
+Jon joined AmSafe Bridport in 2017 from Airborne Systems Europe, where he had held the position of Operations Director for the previous 9 years.
 Since completing a Technical Apprenticeship followed by a degree in Management Science, Jon has worked in Operations in a variety of Manufacturing environments such as Engineering, Petrochemical, Automotive and Aerospace.
+Jon was previously the Operations Director at AmSafe Bridport, but is now focussing on more comercial aspects of the industry in his role as global Sales & Marketing Director.

 Engineering Director, Global